binipringle/intro-to-dh/_texts/2-version-control.md

 ## Making a Git Project Folder

-If you've worked through the command line session, you should see a `projects` folder on your desktop.
+In the command line session you created a **projects** folder on your Desktop.
 Navigate into it with

 	cd projects